Skip to content

 As interveners, LEAF and the FFQ proposed an analytical framework to the Court of Appeal that will allow for a little-known provision of the Canadian Charter of Rights and Freedoms, section 28, to be used to its full potential.
 The organizations argued that this provision ensures the protection of gender equality, even when a government chooses to use the override clause.

 The section 28 gender equality guarantee was included in the Charter to ensure that women and gender-diverse people would have the same rights as men, and to ensure that the state could not engage in gender-based discrimination with impunity.
-In a case such as this one, where women are so clearly disproportionately harmed by the effect of a law, the gender equality guarantee steps in to declare the law unconstitutional.
+In a case such as this one, where women are so clearly disproportionately harmed by the effect of a law, LEAF is arguing that the gender equality guarantee can and should step in to declare the law unconstitutional.

 Outcome